Fullstack900/fliplet/readme.md

 Time spent on question: 30 minutes

-Run npm i to install dependices and start project bu running npm tun dev
+## Run npm i to install dependices and start project by running npm run dev